GsDevKit/GsDevKit/docs/RollingReleases.md

 git pull origin master
 git checkout -b issue_XXX
 ```

-Work on the bugfix saving your packages to the repository as needed.
-When you've completed the bugfix, push your *issue branch* to GitHub:
+### Push issue branch to GitHub when done:

 ```Shell
 git push origin issue_XXX
 ```

+On GitHub issue a
-Where you can issue a pull request for the *issue branch*.
+pull request for the *issue branch*.
 This will trigger a https://travis-ci.org build and a committer on the **glassdb**
 team will review the change and merge pull request.